 However, it is still quite easy to get turned around or otherwise off-track on the Great Glen Way due largely to the number of trail junctions encountered.
 For this reason, we recommend all walkers carry a few Great Glen Way maps to ensure they don’t spend an afternoon walking the wrong direction!

 Our preference is generally to rely on GPS maps on our smartphones when out on a multi-day walk, and we can highly recommend this method for most walkers.
-All you’ll need is a GPX file for the route and a GPS app.
-We like Gaia GPS, although there are many great options available.
+Our Itinerary & GPS package provides everything you need to navigate offline using just your smartphone on the Great Glen Way.
+Check it out below:

 In addition to digital navigation methods, we also recommend you bring a paper map or map booklet of the Great Glen Way along on your walk.
 There is simply no replacement for a physical map, afterall you never know when you may find yourself with a dead battery rendering your GPS app useless!